Assemblea Nacional Catalana: 2014

+2023

+Of note was the abstention in Catalonia during the 2023 Spanish general election; at 34.58%, it was the highest of all the Autonomous Communities and the highest recorded there since 2011.
+As the majority Catalan pro-independence organization, the ANC promoted abstention as a form of protest, which was joined by other entities and organizations.
+Shortly thereafter, the ANC dissociated itself from the call for mass abstention of the pro-independence movement.
+In part due to a campaign led by the ANC encouraging pro-Catalan independence voters to boycott the election, pro-independence parties lost 46% of the votes they won in the previous election, materializing in the loss of 9 seats and the exit from the Congress of the anti-capitalists of the Popular Unity Candidacy.

 Finances

 The budget for 2015 was slightly over 5 million euros, from which 3.4 million were dedicated to various advertising campaigns.
 Following the detection of 1.5 million euro in unsubstantiated income, in 2015 the ANC reached a deal with the tax authorities to pay 172,000 euros in pending VAT plus a 44,000 euros tax penalty.
 In a separate piece, in November 2015 the ANC was found responsible of unauthorized use and deficient custody of personal data for its activities, resulting in a 240,000 euros sanction imposed by the Spanish agency responsible for data protection.